GavinButts/LMUFemaleSoccerResearch/README.md

 # LMU Female Soccer Research

 #### Gavin Butts, Shaye O’Beirne, John Brasher, Junyuan Lin

 Directories are defined as follows.

 code
- *
+> contains code that is used throughout the durations of the project

+data
+> contains data that is utilized in code and in figure creation

+figures
+> statistical data visualizations used in poster and paper creation

+presentations
+> contains the versions of the project presented